 In 1983 Brower rejoined the Sierra Club’s board of directors while maintaining his post at FOE, but was dismissed from FOE in 1984 due to disagreements with its board.
-Though he was reinstated by the organization soon thereafter, Brower resigned from FOE in 1986 and returned full-time to the Sierra Club.
+Though he was reinstated by the board soon thereafter as a result of his threatening to file a lawsuit, Brower resigned from FOE in 1986 and returned full-time to the Sierra Club.
 He remained on the Sierra Club’s board until 1988, and later served a third stint from 1995-2000.

-At the Fourth International Congress On The Hope And Fate Of The Earth, held in Managua in 1989, Brower denounced the “imperialist” United States in a show of “solidarity environmentalism” with the Marxist Nicaraguan Sandinista strongman Daniel Ortega. “‘[S]olidarity environmentalism’ is the only kind that makes sense,” wrote Brower. “… Would George Bush and Margaret Thatcher be able to call themselves environmentalists if the effort to protect the ozone layer and stop global warming was linked to the Third World movement’s demands for a new, more equitable international economic system, an end to the Third World debt, and curbs on the free action of multinational corporations?”
+At the Fourth International Congress On The Hope And Fate Of The Earth, held in Managua in 1989, Brower — in a show of “solidarity environmentalism” with the Marxist Nicaraguan Sandinista strongman Daniel Ortega — denounced the “imperialist” United States. “‘[S]olidarity environmentalism’ is the only kind that makes sense,” wrote Brower. “… Would George Bush and Margaret Thatcher be able to call themselves environmentalists if the effort to protect the ozone layer and stop global warming was linked to the Third World movement’s demands for a new, more equitable international economic system, an end to the Third World debt, and curbs on the free action of multinational corporations?”

-At the invitation of the USSR, Brower in 1990 visited Lake Baikal in Siberia, where the Soviets—eager to promote the notion of Communism’s environmental awareness—exploited his visit for propaganda purposes.
+At the invitation of the USSR, Brower in 1988, 1990, and 1992 visited Lake Baikal in Siberia, where the Soviets—eager to promote the notion of Communism’s environmental awareness—exploited his visit for propaganda purposes.